 The DOH Bureau of Preparedness and Response uses a strategic planning process that centers around six goals and 21 objectives to meet national and state domestic security priorities that increase the health and health care preparedness and response in Florida.

-The 2012-2014 Florida Public Health and Health Care (PHHP) Strategic Plan provides a roadmap for the teams and the numerous and diverse partners involved in Florida's effort.
+The Public Health and Health Care Preparedness (PHHP) 2014-2017 Strategic Plan provides a roadmap for the teams and the numerous and diverse partners involved in Florida's effort.
 This work aligns to and supports the U.S. Department of Homeland Security's DHS National Preparedness Guidelines, DHS Target Capabilities also provide national guidance, and National Health Security Strategy.
 In March 2011, CDC released Public Health Preparedness Capabilities: National Standards for State and Local Planning, which creates national standards for public health preparedness capability-based planning and will assist state and local planners in identifying gaps in preparedness, determining the specific jurisdictional priorities, and developing plans for building and sustaining capabilities.
-This document was updated in July 2011, and was utilized during the 2012-14 PHHP Strategic Plan development process to ensure Florida's alignment with these national standards.
+This document was updated in July 2011, and was used during the 2012-14 PHHP Strategic Plan development process to ensure Florida's alignment with these national standards.
 In December 2011, FEMA released the Crosswalk of Target Capabilities to Core Capabilities, which aligns all 37 target capabilities from the Target Capabilities List (TCL) to individual core capabilities.
 The document is intended to support the transition that states, localities, tribes, and territories face in realigning activities organized by the TCL to the new core capabilities.

 Some of the files on this page may require Adobe Acrobat Reader.
 Download Adobe Acrobat Reader